-- Equip key stakeholders at the community level with the capacity to develop emergency preparedness and response plans to face future displacement whether due to conflict or natural disasters.
+- Equip key stakeholders at the community level with the capacity to develop emergency preparedness and response plans to face future displacement whether due to conflict or natural disaster

-- Strengthen capacities for ad-hoc assessments and data collection activities using the Emergency Event Tracking Tool to inform partners at the onset of the emergency and support them with planning.
+- Strengthen capacity for ad-hoc assessments and data collection activities using the Emergency Event Tracking Tool to inform partners at the onset of the emergency and support them with planning.

-- Strengthen site planning and emergency multi-sectoral coordination in response to displacement, including enhancing Emergency Preparedness and Response Capacity of CCCM Partners through capacity building trainings and strengthened CCCM Coordination and site-level support.
+- Strengthen site planning and emergency multi-sectoral coordination in response to displacement, including enhancing Emergency Preparedness and Response Capacity of CCCM Partners through Capacity and skills building trainings and strengthened CCCM Coordination and site level support.

 - Update Contingency and Humanitarian Response Plans for PoC sites, formal camps (former PoC) and Collective Sites in response to changing dynamics and onset emergencies including flooding, and pandemics.

 As co-lead of the POE Technical Working Group, IOM has strong experience in providing technical support and collaborating with key frontline government and non-governmental partners to enhance border health and mobility management capacities.
-In line with National Contingency Plans, IOM will continue to support MoH effort on surveillance at the designated POE through coordinated multi-sectoral responses.
-IOM will:
+In line with National Contingency Plans, IOM will continue to support prevention and response efforts of the MOH at PoE, through coordinated multi-sectoral responses.

-- Undertake participatory mobility mapping and flow monitoring to better understand the mobility dynamics in the region, including at transit hubs, convergence points and major destination points to inform preparedness and readiness to respond to on public health intervention.
+- Undertake participatory mobility mapping and flow monitoring to better understand the mobility dynamics in the region, including at transit hubs, convergence points and major destination points.

-- Construction of WASH facilities and improvement of infrastructure at the POE to improve infection prevention and control and tighten surveillance for early detection.
-Strengthen risk communication and community engagement interventions at POEs, nearby health facilities and adjacent communities.
+- Strengthen risk communication and community engagement interventions at POEs, nearby Health Facilities and adjacent communities.

-- Strengthen the capacity of the Ministry of Interior and other related ministries on border health and mobility management through capacity building of security and immigration actors, border police, and supporting improvements to border infrastructure and strengthening of whole-of-government responses.
+- Strengthen capacity of Ministry of Interior and other related ministries on border health and mobility management through capacity building of security and immigration actors, border police, and supporting improvements to border infrastructure and strengthening of whole-of-government responses

-- Provision of technical support and collaboration towards the establishment of port health services and strengthening capacity-building efforts, as required.
+- Provision of technical support and collaboration towards the establishment of Port Health and capacity building efforts, as required.